Livingston Island: Geography

 Along with the extensive Byers Peninsula (60.35 km2) forming the west extremity of Livingston, the ice-free part of the island includes some minor coastal areas at Cape Shirreff, Siddins Point, Hannah Point, Williams Point, Hurd Peninsula and Rozhen Peninsula, as well as slopes in the mountain ranges, and ridges and heights in eastern Livingston that are too precipitous to keep snow.
 Numerous meltwater streams flow in the ice-free areas during summer, extending from hundreds of meters up to 4.5 km.
 Byers Peninsula alone has more than 60 such streams and as many lakes, notably Midge Lake (587 by 112 m, or 642 by 122 yd), Limnopolar Lake and Basalt Lake.
 Several such streams, lakes and ponds are situated in the vicinity of the Bulgarian and Spanish bases on Hurd Peninsula.

 The principal mountain formations on the island comprise Tangra Mountains (32 km long and 8.5 km wide, with Mt Friesland rising to 1700.2 m), Bowles Ridge (6.5 km long, elevation 822 m), Vidin Heights (8 km, 604 m), Burdick Ridge (773 m), Melnik Ridge (696 m) and Pliska Ridge (667 m) in the eastern part of the island, and Oryahovo Heights (6 km, 340 m), and Dospey Heights (6 km, 265 m).
 The local ice relief is prone to change; in December 2016 the elevations of Mount Friesland and St. Boris Peak were 1693 m and 1699 m respectively, making the latter the summit of Livingston in that season.
 According to the American high accuracy Reference Elevation Model of Antarctica (REMA), Mount Friesland is 8 m higher than St. Boris Peak.

-The first ascent of the island's summit Mount Friesland was made by the Catalans Francesc Sàbat and Jorge Enrique from Juan Carlos I Base on 30 December 1991.
+The first ascent of the island's Mount Friesland summit was made by the Catalans Francesc Sàbat and Jorge Enrique from Juan Carlos I Base on 30 December 1991.
 Of the other notable peaks of Tangra Mountains, Lyaskovets (1473 m) was first summited by the Bulgarians Lyubomir Ivanov and Doychin Vasilev from Camp Academia on 14 December 2004, Great Needle Peak (Falsa Aguja Peak, 1679.5 m) – by the Bulgarians Doychin Boyanov, Nikolay Petkov and Aleksander Shopov from Camp Academia on 8 January 2015, St. Boris – by Boyanov and Petkov from Camp Academia on 22 December 2016, and Simeon (1580 m) – by Boyanov, Petkov and Nedelcho Hazarbasanov from Nesebar Gap on 15 January 2017.